jboktor/PD_Metagenomic_Analysis/README.md

 We recommend downloading the binary from https://julialang.org/downloads/.
 Julia 1.0 or above are currently supported by FlashWeave.

-To call julia from the command line, add your downloaded path to your .bash_profile:
+> To call julia from the command line, add your downloaded path to your .bash_profile:
-Update .bash_profile with the following (__BUT__ Replace quoted section with your own download location/version):
+> Update .bash_profile with the following (__BUT__ Replace quoted section with your own download location/version):

 `PATH="/Applications/Julia-1.4.app/Contents/Resources/julia/bin/:${PATH}"
 export PATH`

-Update edits in your .bashrc file by adding the following command (also add to .bash_profile) `if [ -f $HOME/.bashrc ]; then
+> This line updates edits in your .bashrc file

+`if [ -f $HOME/.bashrc ]; then
     . $HOME/.bashrc
 fi`